Landbay Peer To Peer Lending Review

 Property must be located in England or Wales in areas with strong rental demand.
 Each property receives a RCIS Chartered Surveyors valuation.

 Mortgages must be less than 80% of the property’s value.
 Currently the average is 67%.

 Instant Lender Returns

-Lenders interest accumulates upon investment whether money is allocated to loans or not.
+Lenders interest accumulates upon investment whether money is allocated to loans or sitting in queue.
 This is important since Landbay has recently experienced a slowdown in borrower loans and demand appears to be greater than supply.
 All queued funds receive monthly “cashback” rather than interest since the funds aren’t lent against loans

 Low Default Rates